 Secondary age pupils from Year 7 to Year 11

-All secondary age pupils at Normanhurst and Braeside are being given three on-site lateral flow tests 3 to 5 days apart, starting with the first on Monday 8 March.
-Thereafter, we will distribute the government’s testing kits for home testing twice weekly.
+All secondary age pupils at Normanhurst and Braeside are being given two on-site lateral flow tests 3 to 5 days apart, starting with the first on Monday 6 September.
+Thereafter, we will distribute the government’s testing kits for home testing twice weekly, ideally on Wednesdays and Sundays.

 All testing is being conducted by specially-trained school staff in appropriately reorganised spaces that have been set up in accordance with NHS and Public Health England guidelines.